fuma0317/Unit2-ComSci/README.md

 Evaluation
 -----------
 **TEST 1   English input and converting to binary**

-・ check if the LCD displays alphabets and numbers clicked by users by two buttons ・ type "THIS IS A TEST" by clicking the right button
+・ check if the LCD displays options clicked by users by the left button

+・ type "THIS IS A TEST" by clicking the right button

 ・ Choose "SLECT" and check if the signals from lights are corresponding to binary converted by alphabets

-**
+**TEST 2   Binary input and converting to English**

+・ check if the LCD displays options clicked by users by the left button

+・ Type the binary converted from alphabets in previous system

+・ check if the LCD displays the message "THIS IS A TEST" corresponding to binary which is previously entered